One of the Boys: Background

 Perry's change in record label, and adoption of a pseudonymous surname accompanied a shift from the Christian rock of her debut album Katy Hudson.
 The singer stated that she had been working on the album since she was eighteen years old.
 During the making of the album, Perry was dropped from two record labels and went through two shelved albums, one meant for an early 2005 release and another meant for a late 2007 release.
 The planned 2007 release was titled Fingerprints, with songs intended for Fingerprints making it onto One of the Boys.

 Some of the material on Fingerprints that did not make it on One of the Boys were given to other artists, such as "I Do Not Hook Up" and "Long Shot" to Kelly Clarkson, "Breakout" and "The Driveway" to Miley Cyrus and "Rock God" and "That's More Like It" to Selena Gomez & the Scene.
 During this time, Perry had written close to a hundred songs.
 Perry collaborated with producers Greg Wells, Dr. Luke, Dave Stewart, and Max Martin among others on the album.
-Perry co-wrote every song on the album as well as writing three of the songs herself.
+Perry co-wrote every song on the album, as well as writing three entirely by herself, including the title track, "Mannequin", and "Thinking of You", which Perry wrote back in 2002, a year after Katy Hudson released.

 Once signed to Capitol, label head Jason Flom started work on a new album by convincing Dr. Luke to go back into the studio with Perry, with the two having already worked together on the abandoned Columbia sessions.
 Together with Max Martin they wrote and cut "I Kissed a Girl" and "Hot n Cold".
 Perry then collaborated again with Greg Wells, who she had also worked with on the Columbia album, creating the songs "Ur So Gay" and "Mannequin".
 According to Perry's A&R Chris Anokute they ended up with five new songs and then chose six of the songs from the shelved Columbia album to compile One of the Boys.
 When talking about the songs on the album Perry said that she released the single "Ur So Gay" as an introduction to the album: